Skip to main content

 As mentioned earlier, details around APRs, timeframe and monthly installments are determined between you and your lender, who may use your credit score and credit history as a way to assess your creditworthiness.
 If you're curious about what your credit score is and what it means, you can enroll in Chase Credit Journey® to get access to free resources and tools.

-If you're looking to improve your credit score and then potentially be eligible for lower interest rates, you may want to consider setting a score goal for yourself, where you follow a personalized plan provided by Experian™ to achieve an improved credit score.
+If you're looking to improve your credit score and then potentially be eligible for lower interest rates, you may want to consider setting a score goal for yourself, where you follow a personalized plan provided by Experian™ to potentially achieve an improved credit score.

 The benefits of closed-end credit